rimzzlabs/website/src/content/blog/jotai-recipes.md

 });
 ```

 I think that's all I can think of; I probably have used more than those recipes, but I can't remember them.
-Maybe in another post.
+Maybe in another post, thank you for reading this post!

-What about yours?
-If you have anything interesting to share about recipes in Jotai, you can comment below!
-Thanks for reading!